 So you keep seeing this cat in your neighborhood and she isn’t looking so good.
 She’s scratching herself and probably has fleas.
-And your fairly sure she’s already had a litter of kittens.
+And you’re fairly sure she’s already had a litter of kittens.
 You lay in bed tormented about her at night.
-And you think you’re the only one that worries about her….
+And you think you’re the only one that worries about her…

 Well, most likely you are NOT the only one that worries about her.
-I have been rescuing animals for 30 plus years, and there is ONE sure as certain fact I have learned: There’s a VILLAGE of people worrying about this same cat.
+I have been rescuing animals for 30-plus years, and there is ONE fact I have learned: There’s a VILLAGE of people worrying about this same cat.
 The house down the way is feeding her, and the guy across the street too.
-And the nice family behind you also has dishes out for her.
+And the nice family behind you also has dished out for her.

 You’ve never given it a second thought….someone else worries about this cat too?

 Ok, great, you say, I’m not alone!
 I’m not the only crazy person laying awake worrying about this cat!
 But I still don’t know how to help it!

 I’m going to tell you how to help…Welcome to Rescue my Friend.